Android Hacking

 Although most people who use these hacking applications have no ill intent, they can also be used by attackers to find and exploit security flaws found in Android software.

-Developers and organizations can use a secure software development lifecycle to minimize their risk of exposure to exploits that could see their customers' private information leaked or their financial assets stolen or threatened.
+It is critical for developers and organizations to be aware of these threats and use a secure software development lifecycle to minimize the risk of exploits that could see customers' private information leaked or financial assets stolen or threatened.

 The Three Biggest Threats to Android Devices